Luke Raley Player Props: Rays vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The pitching staff for the Diamondbacks has a collective 8.4 K/9, which ranks 21st in the league.
+- The Diamondbacks pitching staff ranks 23rd in MLB with a collective 8.3 strikeouts per nine innings.

-- The Diamondbacks have the 21st-ranked team ERA across all league pitching staffs (4.44).
+- The Diamondbacks have a 4.42 team ERA that ranks 19th among all league pitching staffs.

 © 2023 Data Skrive.
 All rights reserved.